docb/dbRackModules/README.md

 The background processing may occupy another CPU with about 20-30%.

 Changes to PAD:
-- 48 Harmonics can be edited
+- 48 partials can be edited
+- There are polyphonic inputs for the controlling the partials.
 - The random function updates the faders and the sound can be adjusted afterwards
 - There are inputs for BW and SCL including CV attenuation.
 - Advanced: The phases for the IFFT are random generated.
 With the Phs-Seed parameter